What is Remote Work? And Is It As Good As It Sounds? An End-All-Be-All Guide

 Is Remote Work Right For Me?

 The big question, right?
-If you’re not sure if remote work is right for you (maybe because you’re one of those people I mentioned earlier who has a hard time self-motivating), try this article to start and maybe download our remote work guide as well.
+If you’re not sure if remote work is right for you (maybe because you’re one of those people I mentioned earlier who has a hard time self-motivating), try this article to start.

 I’m tempted to make an argument that there’s a form of remote work for everyone, though.
 It’s just about finding the right one for you, which brings me to the next point…